 One of the many gems within Killarney Provincial Park, Topaz Lake is as picturesque as its name suggests.
 Framed by the famous white quartzite cliffs and rugged forest, the clear, shimmering sapphire waters of this freshwater swimming spot appear like an aqua oasis.

 Park fees vary based on the season and length of stay.

 Once in, you’ll need to hike approximately 11 km along the Baie Fine section of the La Cloche Silhouette Trail.
-You might recognize Topaz Lake if you’re a Group of Seven fan as it was featured in Arthur Lismer’s “Bright Land.”
+You might recognize Topaz Lake if you’re a fan of the Group of Seven, as it was featured in Arthur Lismer’s “Bright Land.”
 In fact, it was due to Group of Seven’s influence that Killarney became a provincial park in the first place.

 Just outside of Wanapitei Provincial Park, the Chiniguchi River runs through the Wolf Lake Forest Reserve down several cataracts into an enchanting swimming basin aptly named Paradise Lagoon, or Blue Lagoon to locals.

-It’s a challenge to get to, which makes this spot even more precious.
+It’s a challenge to get to this spot, which makes it even more precious.